 Find us on Rte 100 between Waterbury and Stowe!

-Welcome to the Green Mountain Club’s Visitor Center, a beautiful timber-frame building made of local wood, displaying the best in renewable energy and energy efficiency, providing public picnic areas, a walking trail out the back door and exhibits about the Long Trail and club history.
+Green Mountain Club’s Visitor Center, a beautiful timber-frame building made of local wood, displaying the best in renewable energy and energy efficiency, provides public picnic areas, a walking trail out the back door and exhibits about the Long Trail and club history.

 Directions & Contact Information: